u-eff-gee/utr/README.md

 Be aware that conversion into text files increases the file size.

 ### 5.2 getHistogram
 `getHistogram` sorts the data from multiple output files (for example, several threads of the same simulation) into a ROOT histogram and saves the histogram to a new file.
+It is assumed that the output of the simulation has at least the branches `edep` and `volume`, and optionally also `event` (see also [2.6 Output File Format](#outputfileformat), and that the detector IDs (i.e. the possible values of `volume`), determined by the `G4SensitiveDetector::SetDetectorID()` method (see also [2.2 Sensitive Detectors](#sensitivedetectors)), are integer numbers between 0 and `ID_MAX`, where `ID_MAX` is the maximum detector ID.
 Executing

 ```bash